Do you sometimes feel a lack of enthusiasm about your life?

-Action Step: pause and do a self-inventory directly before you exercise.
-Observe your mood, how your body feels, and listen to your thoughts about the impending workout.
+Action Step: pause and do a self-inventory before your workout.
+Observe your mood, and how your body feels, and listen to your thoughts about the impending workout.
 Any lack of enthusiasm?
 Post-workout, do another inventory – take special note of any differences between how you feel after (compared to how you felt before).
-More enthusiasm, after-than-before?
 Any feelings of accomplishment?

 Core Concept: there’s a different lens through which one can evaluate lab results from a yearly physical.

-Action Step: notice which of the daily habits and automatic behaviors you engage in are inspired by what truly serves you, and which are “standard operating procedure” in our culture.
+Enthusiasm Action Step: notice which of the daily habits and automatic behaviors you engage in are inspired by what truly serves you and which are “standard operating procedures” in our culture.
 Which habits generate enthusiasm within you?

 Core concept: to get healthier as you get older, each week should include cross-functional exercise, excellent food choices, and daily habits of stress reduction.

-Core concept: the actual acts of exercising and eating right get easier with time; it’s the preparation that is often most difficult.
+Core concept: the actual acts of exercising and eating right get easier with time and enthusiasm; it’s the preparation that is often the most difficult.

-Action steps: look for moments in your day when better planning could have produced a more desirable outcome and more enthusiasm later on; determine in what specific ways preparation can help you exercise more and eat better.generally healthy based on cultural averages or optimally healthy based on personal goals?
-Click To Tweet
+Enthusiasm Action steps: look for moments in your day when better planning could have produced a more desirable outcome and more enthusiasm later on; determine in what specific ways preparation can help you up your fitness and eat better.

 Core concept: the degree to which you enjoy excellent health correlates with your ability to make a positive difference in the world.

-Action steps: Reconnect with your reasons for wanting to be even healthier than you are now; notice if when you feel stronger and have more physical energy and enthusiasm, the world (and the people you love) are benefitted.
+Action steps: Reconnect with your reasons for wanting to be even healthier than you are now; notice that when you feel stronger and have more physical energy and enthusiasm, the world (including the people you love) benefits.

 As always, I invite you to consult with your own medical doctor before undertaking any changes in how you eat or move.

-What to do when our daily life seems lately to have no zing?
+What to do when our daily life seems lately to have no zing and enthusiasm?